recepcanaltinbag/trapo-seq/README.md

 **trapo-seq** is a traposome sequencing pipeline for trap plasmid sequencing with long read technologies.
 The biggest advantage of the long read technology for traposome analysis is that it can read the plasmids as a whole, just one read can allow the complete sequence of the mobile elements that have trapped by the plasmid.
 This also helps to obtain high throughput traposome data.

-First, assesing the quality of plasmid DNA library and the sequencing output is crucial.
-It would be appropriate to examine the length and quality distributions of the reads to check fragmentation.